Quality Blog Inquiry Contact us

 5. Confirm traceability — origin (e.g. Kagoshima, Shizuoka), harvest year, and whether the supplier is the manufacturer or a trader.

 Yuminaga is a family-run Japanese manufacturer with FSSC 22000 and BRCGS Grade A certified processing.
-We supply U.S. cafés with no minimum order on many lines—details on our inquiry & Q&A page.
+We supply U.S. cafes with no minimum order on many lines—details on our inquiry page.

 What to ask your wholesale matcha supplier